jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### API (Application Programming Interface)
 A set of defined rules that allow different applications to communicate with each other.

+### API Route
+In Next.js, a serverless function endpoint defined in the `/app/api/` directory that handles HTTP requests.

 ## B

 ### Backend